Learn all about iPhone syncing features available on your smartphone in this free lesson.

 Click Back Up Now if you'd like to manually back up the iPhone on your computer.
 Because your iPhone will be backed up automatically to your computer when syncing or to iCloud (if enabled), you likely won't need to use this option very often.

-If your computer and your iPhone use the same Wi-Fi network, you can sync your iPhone over Wi-Fi instead of plugging it into the computer.
+If your computer and iPhone use the same Wi-Fi network, you can sync your iPhone over Wi-Fi instead of plugging it in to the computer.
 From the iPhone summary page, scroll down to Options and check the box next to Sync with this iPhone over Wi-Fi.